houda-ohm/ej2-aspnetmvc-docs/src/grid/grid/edit.md

 {% endaspTab %}

+#### Cancel edit based on condition

+You can prevent the CRUD operations of the Grid by using condition in the `actionBegin` event with requestType as `beginEdit` for editing, `add` for adding and `delete` for deleting actions.

+In the below demo, we prevent the CRUD operation based on the `Role` column value.
+If the Role Column is ‘employee’, we are unable to edit/delete that row.

+{% aspTab template="grid/edit/cancel-edit-inline", sourceFiles="canceleditinline.cs" %}

+{% endaspTab %}

 ### Dialog

 In dialog edit mode, when you start editing the currently selected row data will be shown on a dialog.